|Cecil, Barons Amherst of Hackney|

 He died 30 December 1855 and was buried at Didlington; his will was proved 9 May 1856.
 His wife died 9 February 1854 and was buried at Didlington.

 Tyssen-Amherst, William Amherst (1835-1909), 1st Baron Amherst of Hackney.
 Elder son of William George Tyssen Tyssen-Amherst (1801-55) and his wife Mary, daughter of Andrew Fountaine of Narford Hall (Norfolk), born 25 April 1835 and was baptised the following day.
 Educated at Eton, Christ Church, Oxford (matriculated 1853) and Inner Temple (admitted 1857); High Sheriff of Norfolk, 1866; JP for Westminster.
 Changed his name from Tyssen-Amherst to Tyssen-Amherst by royal licence, 16 August 1877.
 Conservative MP for West Norfolk, 1880-85 and South-West Norfolk, 1885-92; created Baron Amherst of Hackney, 26 August 1892, with special remainder to his eldest daughter; Knight of St John of Jerusalem.
 He was a passionate collector of books, manuscripts and Egyptian antiquities, and bought steadily from the 1860s onwards; he was translator of The discovery of the Solomon Islands, 1901.
 Lord Amherst's fortunes took a serious turn in 1906, when it was discovered that the family's late solicitor and estate agent, Henry Cheston, had embezzled £250,000 of his money, and £70,000 of which he was a trustee.
-Lord Amherst's collection of antiquities had to be sold, as did his library, to meet his liabilities and he died shortly afterwards.
+The Buckenham Tofts estate, Lord Amherst's collection of antiquities and his library all had to be sold to meet his liabilities and he died shortly afterwards.
 He married, 4 June 1856 at Hunmanby (Yorks), Margaret Susan (1835-1919), only child of Adm.
 Robert Mitford of Hunmanby Hall (Yorks) and Mitford Castle (Northbld), and had issue:

 (1) Mary Rothes Margaret Tyssen-Amherst (1857-1919), 2nd Baroness Amherst of Hackney (q.v.);